 Giving you a balanced view of Zurple, I will end this article with a pro and con table of the platform.

 |Great website visitor analytics||Not the best response rate in terms of customer support (I am still waiting for a pricing overview)|

 |Channeling of buyer lead traffic to convert into seller leads||Limited customizability|

 |Sold homes import to Zurple agent website||Pricing plans are undisclosed on Zurple’s website|

 |Automatic lead nurturing based on lead behavior on Zurple website|

 If you need a lead generation and lead nurturing one-stop shop, then Zurple might be worth a try.

-However, if you are selling properties in lower price ranges, you might need to take an extra look at your break-even, since according to my calculated guesstimate of marketing performance data, your cost per transaction or closing is likely to be in the ballpark of $2,305.
+However, suppose you are selling properties in lower price ranges.
+In that case, you might need to take a different look at your break-even since, according to my calculated guesstimate of marketing performance data, your cost per transaction or closing is likely to be in the ballpark of $2,305.

-What particularly impressed me was the automatic and behavior-based lead nurturing system, based on different priority labels, which makes it easier for you to decide which leads you need to engage next in line.
+What particularly impressed me was the automatic and behavior-based lead nurturing system based on different priority labels.
+It makes it easier for you to decide which lead to engage with next in line.